GonnaHackIt/crusty/README.md

 ## Requirements

-The requirements are the same as for [songbird](https://github.com/serenity-rs/songbird/tree/current?tab=readme-ov-file#dependencies), except yt-dlp/youtube-dl part.
+The requirements are the same as for [songbird](https://github.com/serenity-rs/songbird/tree/current?tab=readme-ov-file#dependencies).
+You can skip the yt-dlp part if you don't want to have youtube playlist support.

 ## Installation